mermaid-js/mermaid/packages/mermaid/src/docs/syntax/xyChart.md

 ### y-axis

-The y-axis is employed to represent numerical range values, it can't have categorical values.
+The y-axis is employed to represent numerical range values, it cannot have categorical values.

 #### Example